SushmaChampannavar/Bank-Loan-Analysis/README.md

 ### Tools
 - SQL: Data Analysis
-- Power BI: data cleaning and Creating dashboards
+- Power BI and excel: data cleaning and Creating dashboards

 ### Data cleaning/Preparation
 In the initial data preparation phase, we performed the following tasks.